folio-org/folio-ansible/doc/ansible-roles.md

 ## postgresql
 Installs a more recent PostgreSQL from the PostgreSQL repository.

+## okapi
+Installs Okapi from apt as a system service.
+Depends on openjdk-8 and postgresql.

 ## okapi-demo
 Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
-Depends on common, openjdk-8-jdk, maven-3, and postgresql.
+Depends on common, openjdk-8, maven-3, and postgresql.

 ## okapi-docker
 Clones the folio-org/okapi repository from GitHub, builds and launches